Black holes have more states than those giving the Bekenstein-Hawking entropy: a simple argument

-Recall indeed that the interior of an old black hole can have large volume even if its horizon has small area.
-It was in fact shown in \cite{BHvolume} that at a time $v$ after the collapse, a black hole with mass $m$ has interior volume \be V\sim 3\sqrt{3} \pi\; m^2 v \ee for $v\ll m$.
-See also \cite{BHvolume2, ing,yen,yen2,shao}.
-This volume may store large number of states.
-When the evaporation ends (because the hole has become small, or earlier if the hole is disrupted by non perturbative quantum gravitational effects \cite{BHbounce,BHbounce2}) this information can leak out, possibly slowly, if much of it is in long wavelength modes (see \cite{abhay, met} and references therein).
-Therefore information \emph{can} emerge from the hole, before total dissipation, and is not lost.
+Recall that the interior of an old black hole can have large volume even if its horizon has a small area.
+It was shown in \cite{BHvolume} that at a time $v$ after the collapse, a black hole with mass $m$ has interior volume \be V\sim 3\sqrt{3} \pi\; m^2 v \ee for $v\ll m$.
+See also \cite{BHvolume2, ing,yen,yen2,shao} and \cite{review} for a review.
+This volume may store a large number of states.
+This information can leak out, possibly slowly, from a long living remnant after the end of the evaporation \cite{BHbounce,BHbounce2}, if much of it is in long wavelength modes (see \cite{abhay, met} and the references therein).
+Therefore, information \emph{ {can}} emerge from the hole, before total dissipation, and is not lost.

-I do realize that these observations go against diffused prejudices regarding holography, but I think we should not be blocked by prejudices.
-The result presented here does not invalidate holographic ideas: it sharpens them by pointing out that what is bound by the area of the boundary of a region is not the number of possible states in the region, but only the number of states distinguishable from observations outside the region.
+These observations go against diffused prejudices regarding holography, but we should not be blocked by prejudices.
+The result presented here does not invalidate holographic ideas: it sharpens them by pointing out that what is bound by the area of the boundary of a region is not the number of possible states in the region.
+It is only the number of states distinguishable from observations outside the region.

 \centerline{---}

 I thank Don Marolf, Tommaso De Lorenzo, Alejandro Perez and Eugenio Bianchi for crucial conversations that have lead to this result.